moeinrajaei/mev-1-project/README.md

 # mev-1-project

-The script of the mev-1 project are stored here. more information about this project will be provided soon.
+The script of the mev-1 project are stored here.
+More information about this project will be provided soon.